 Dark night skies are environments undisturbed by light and air pollution.
 Dark night skies have natural, cultural, and scenic importance.
 Wildlife is impacted by light pollution because animals often depend on darkness in order to hunt, conceal their location, navigate, or reproduce.
 For nocturnal animals, light pollution also means habitat disruption.
 Additionally, many species have far more sensitive vision than humans.
 Plants are affected by artificial light because it disrupts their natural cycles.

-If successful, this designation will be the first multi-national dark sky preserve and will be given in conjunction and with the approval of two organizations: the International Dark Sky Association (IDA).
+Glacier National Park and its sister park Waterton Lakes National Park of Canada have been designated an International Dark Sky Park by the International Dark Sky Association (IDA).
 This is the first IDA designation in the world to cross an international border.
 The designation requires a long-term commitment to preserving dark skies and requires the parks to meet specific objectives.
 These include preservation or restoration of outstanding night skies, protection of nocturnal habitat, public enjoyment of the night sky and its heritage, and demonstrating environmental leadership on dark sky issues by communicating the importance of dark skies to the general public and surrounding communities, and by providing an example of what is possible.